 - Water in the morning to encourage deep roots and to allow the blades of grass to dry off during the daytime.

 - Mow your lawn at the right height.
 As we mentioned earlier, when you cut your grass on a setting that’s too low, it can set the stage for diseases and problems to take hold.

 - Use organic fungicides as needed.
 We suggest consulting with a lawn-care specialist to make sure you use the right one.
 One way to do this is to take a sample of the problem grass to your local experts to help you.

 - If one area is simply resistant to growing any healthy grass, consider planting another attractive ground covering to complement your grass, rather than fighting it and risking the spread of a disease.

 Got more questions about lawn products, organic sod, and installation in Colorado?
 Emerald Sod Farms, your Denver sod price experts, are here to help you.
-For information, contact Emerald Sod Farms or call 303-654-0202.
+For information about our sod products and the areas we serve, contact Emerald Sod Farms or call 303-654-0202.